-COGS is the total cost of production of a good or service which includes its labor and material cost as well.
-If you are providing your client with an 8×10 print, the COGS isn’t only the cost of the print itself.
+COGS is the total cost of production of a good or service, which includes its labor and material cost as well.
+If you are providing your client with an 8×10 print, the COGS isn't merely the cost of the print itself.
 The cost should also include post-production charges, packaging, and shipping charges.

 Make sure that you include all hidden costs associated with the final deliverables that you are selling to your clients.
-For example, even client proofing, storing and delivering digital files have a cost associated with them.
+For example, even client proofing, storing, and delivering digital files have a charge associated with them.

 Cost of Your Time and Labor

-Remember what Benjamin Franklin said – time is money!
-Many photographers do not factor in the cost of the time and labor they would invest on an assignment and hence fail to earn adequately.
-For example, to determine your wedding photography prices, you would need to factor in the time you would spend in pre-production, in traveling and meeting up with the client, setting up equipment, the actual shoot time and the post-production time.
+Remember what Benjamin Franklin said – 'Time is money!'
+Many photographers do not factor in the value of the time and labor they would invest in an assignment and hence fail to earn adequately.
+For example, to determine your wedding photography prices, you would need to factor in the time you would spend in pre-production, traveling and meeting up with the client, setting up equipment, the actual shoot time and the post-production time.
 Be realistic and factor in delays and overages that are bound to happen.

 Adding Your Profit Margin

-Once you have figured out the cost of running your photography business, cost of goods sold and the cost of your time and labor, you need to decide on your profit margins.
-Your profit margin will decide your take-home income and may differ from project to project.
+Once you have figured out the cost of running your photography business, the cost of goods sold, and the cost of your time and labor, you need to decide on your profit margins.
+Your profit margin will determine your take-home income and may differ from project to project.

 Review Your Competition

-Before finalizing your photography pricing, research photographers working locally in your area especially in your specialty niche (weddings, portraits, commercial).
+Before finalizing your photography pricing, research photographers working locally in your area, especially in your specialty niche (weddings, portraits, commercial).
 Make sure you charge competitively as clients do shop around locally and compare pricing before they finalize on a photographer.
 Avoid lowering your prices too much to win business.
 Underpricing can set your standards low, while over-pricing may deprive you of genuine prospective clients.
-A good way to go about pricing is to keep a pricing range.
+An excellent way to go about pricing is to keep a pricing range.
 This approach gives flexibility to clients and keeps you well within your profit margin as well.

 Evaluate your perceived value

 Evaluate and know the quality of your product or service.
-Experience undoubtedly entitles you to good prices but being a beginner too, don’t opt for extremely low prices.
-Charging too low from the start can decrease the perceived value of your product and service in the market.
+Experience undoubtedly entitles you to good remuneration, but even if you're a beginner, don’t opt for very meager prices.
+Charging too low from the start can decrease the perceived value of your product and services in the market.

 Tip: Never work free of charge.
-Keep a fair price and you could run a special portfolio building discount for your clients.
-You can even offer up to 100% off in special cases that add a lot of value to your portfolio
+Keep a fair price, and you could run a special portfolio building discount for your clients.
+You can even offer up to 100% off in exceptional cases that add a lot of value to your portfolio

 Work Quality and Professionalism

 When setting your photography prices, you should consider the additional benefits that you bring to the table as a well-trained professional, the type of equipment you use, as well as the proper pre and post-production work that you provide.
-Because of your training, you have the ability to provide needed assurance to your clients – especially when you’ve only got one time to do a perfect job.
+Because of your training, you can provide needed assurance to your clients – especially when you’ve only got one chance to do a perfect job.
 As a trained photographer, your experience allows you to utilize your one opportunity to capture those once in a lifetime moments.
 Your skills also allow you to create memories that last a lifetime.

-Photographers that use professional equipment such as top-of-the-line industry based cameras, lighting, software, and other tools of the trade usually create a higher perceived value.
+Photographers that use professional equipment such as top-of-the-line industry-based cameras, lighting, software, and other tools of the trade may create higher perceived value.
 Photographers who also have studios, an impressive portfolio, and a professional portfolio website, also suggest a commitment to their craft.
-All of these indicators justify charging a premium pricing for photography.
+All of these indicators justify charging premium pricing for photography.

 Pricing Factors of Copyrights and Usage

 While arriving at a price, it is imperative to factor in what are the rights you are handing over to your clients.
-As a wedding photographer, you may choose to charge more if your client wants full copyright to their images and do not wish their photographs to be featured in your portfolio.
-You can charge slightly less if the photographs are helping you build your portfolio or if you are giving out a print for a single-time use.
+As a wedding photographer, you may choose to charge more if your client wants full copyright to their images and does not wish to feature their photographs in your portfolio.
+You can charge slightly less if the pictures help you build your body of work or if you are giving out a print for single-time use.

-Pricing of images also depends on their usage.
-For example, an image shot for an advertisement to be run in a small local magazine will be much lesser than if that same image was to be used in an advertisement in a national daily.
+The pricing of images also depends on their usage.
+For example, an image shot for an advertisement to be run in a small local magazine will be less expensive than if the same image is used in an ad in a national daily.

 Collect Appropriate Taxes

 Make sure you are charging appropriate taxes on top of your pricing to your clients.
-If you are providing an all-inclusive pricing, make sure that your calculations include taxes that will have to be paid on the total price.
-You don't want to end up paying taxes from your own pocket and wipe away your profits when filling the annual tax.
+If you are providing all-inclusive pricing, make sure that your calculations include taxes that you will pay on the total price.
+You don't want to end up paying taxes from your pocket and wipe away your profits when filing the annual tax return.

 Check out this tax guide for photographers.
 Do take advice from a qualified CPA to understand and calculate your taxes.

-Determining the Scope of Work Prior to Quoting a Price
+Determining the Scope of Work Before Quoting a Price

-It's important for photographers to have contract agreements in place that includes a scope of work section.
-This allows you to determine all aspects of the services that need to be provided and calculate the associated cost and expenses before determining the price.
+Photographers need to have contract agreements in place that includes a scope of work section.
+A contract allows you to identify all aspects of the services that need to be provided and calculate the associated cost and expenses before determining the price.
 For example, a client may prefer hard copies or a photo book as their finished product, whereas others may be happy with a digital version.
-None-the-less, there is some direct cost involved that should be factored into the total price that photographers should pass along to their clients.
+Nonetheless, there is some direct cost involved that should be factored into the total price that photographers should pass along to their clients.
 Otherwise, they will be paying for those items out of their pockets, which will eat into their profits.
 Having a contract in place allows photographers to factor in all costs and expenses prior to preparing and sending out photography price quotes and before performing the work.

-Well-structured pricing practices for photographers are key to success for a photography business.
+Well-structured pricing practices for photographers are crucial to success for a photography business.
 We hope that the insights in this guide have helped you figure out your pricing model based on these considerations:

 - What's your business model